 He’s spent the past few years penning a series of EPs; ‘Piano Tapes’ (2018), ‘Letters To Strangers’ (2019), and now ‘Piano Tapes Volume II’ to be released this autumn, which have garnered praise from Billboard ‘devastatingly beautiful,’ Clash Magazine ‘an artist unafraid to let his emotions pour out on record’ and Elton John, who called Benedict ‘sensational’ and ‘a name to look out for.’

 'Hollywood' - the first track to be taken from 'Piano Tapes Volume II' - was released in June.
-This was followed by the second single 'One Last Song' in July, and the third 'Growing Pains' in August.
+This was followed month by month by each following single; 'One Last Song' in July, 'Growing Pains' in August, and 'Choices' in September.